 Treatment Sequencing, Response Monitoring, and Care Coordination

-Cancer care often uses more than one modality.
-A patient may have biopsy, staging scans, neoadjuvant systemic therapy, surgery, radiation, adjuvant therapy, maintenance therapy, surveillance, and later palliative treatment.
-Another patient may move directly to symptom-focused radiation, oral targeted therapy, or transplant.
-The RN does not design the sequence, but the RN helps the patient understand it, detects gaps, and communicates changes that may affect timing or safety.
+Cancer care usually combines modalities.
+One patient has biopsy, staging scans, neoadjuvant systemic therapy, surgery, radiation, adjuvant therapy, maintenance, surveillance, and later palliative treatment; another goes straight to symptom-focused radiation, an oral targeted agent, or transplant.
+The OCN RN does not design the sequence but helps the patient understand it, detects gaps, and communicates changes that affect timing or safety.

 | Term | Meaning | Nursing example |